DigitalNZ/supplejack/_posts/2014-05-01-supplejack-manager.md

 ### Environment Configurations
 In order to start harvesting records, you need to specify what environments you need.
 You can choose `staging` or `production` or both.
 The example `application.yml` comes with `production` as default environment.
 If you wanted to have two environments, you can uncomment `staging` and specify the correct values for URLs and keys.

 By default, supplejack manager can only create parser to harvest record.
-In order to create parser for concept harvesting, you need to set ``PARSER_TYPE_ENABLED`` constant in **parser_type.rb** to true.
+In order to create parser for concept harvesting, you need to set ``PARSER_TYPE_ENABLED`` in **application.yml** to true.

 Example 1: One environment setup